liddiard/personal-website-gatsby/src/pages/project/weather-subway-board.md

 type: software
 ---

 Leaving my apartment used to involve a ritual of checking two apps: Android Weather to decide what to wear, and [Citymapper](https://citymapper.com/) to see when the next trains were arriving.
-Now, I just glance at my fridge.
+Now though, I just glance at my fridge.

 A smart fridge?
 Nope – far from it.
 But it’s a fridge with a very smart magnet, a [64x32 RGB LED matrix](https://smile.amazon.com/gp/product/B07SDMWX9R/) driven by a Raspberry Pi.